 The lives of the saints beckon us onto the road to Emmaus.
 They draw us into the conversation of faith, life, and the ways in which we can love each other and, in doing so, love God.
 They draw us out of isolation, indifference, and darkness to walk along a road that leads us to a table where everyone is welcomed to come and break bread with the Messiah.

-St. Oscar Romero, Servants of God Julia Greeley and Thea Bowman, Blessed Sister Rani Maria: Pray for us.
+St. Oscar Romero, Servant of God Julia Greeley, Blessed Sister Rani Maria: Pray for us.
 Walk with us.
 Break bread with us.